msantam2/inDecks/README.md

 [inDecks Live][inDecks]
 [inDecks]: http://www.studyindecks.com/

-inDecks is a single-page, full-stack web application inspired by BrainScape, a fun and efficient way to study digital flashcards.
+inDecks is a single-page, full-stack web application inspired by Brainscape, a fun and efficient way to study digital flashcards.
 It is built with a Ruby on Rails back-end, a PostgreSQL database, and React.js (in tandem with a Redux architecture) on the front-end.

 ### Single-Page App